(Originally published on 2025-04-05; last reviewed on 2026-02-17; last updated on 2026-02-17)

 Arcum’s Whistle (nonfunctional)

-The ability’s text got a missing “creature’s.”
+The rules text of Arcum’s Whistle gets a missing “creature’s.”

-Old text:
+Old rules text:

 {3}, {T}: Choose target non-Wall creature the active player has controlled continuously since the beginning of the turn.
-That player may pay {X}, where X is that mana value.
+That player may pay {X}, where X is that mana value [sic].
 If they don’t pay, the creature attacks this turn if able, and at the beginning of the next end step, destroy it if it didn’t attack this turn.
 Activate only before attackers are declared.

-New text:
+New rules text:

 {3}, {T}: Choose target non-Wall creature the active player has controlled continuously since the beginning of the turn.
 That player may pay {X}, where X is that creature’s mana value.
 If they don’t pay, the creature attacks this turn if able, and at the beginning of the next end step, destroy it if it didn’t attack this turn.
 Activate only before attackers are declared.